ProgrammerNick/markowitz_dash/Documentation.md

 If you have any additional questions please feel free to reach out to me at nnicolas@umich.edu.
 Thank You!
 We hope you enjoy the program!

+To access the interactive program (webapp) please click on the following link: [portfolioptimization.streamlit.app](https://portfolioptimizer.streamlit.app/) to view the app.

 Lastly, much of the information provided by this program utilizes historical data, like previous volatility (historical variances & covariances) as well as historical returns to output the highest performing portfolios. **Past performance is no guarantee of future results.** This program is for educational purposes only, and does not constitute a recommendation to buy or sell securities.
 Before buying or selling any securities you should do your own research.
 Investing includes risks, including loss of principal.